turingschool/try-turing/popup-oop/index.md

 We are so glad you are here!
 To get set up...
 1. Open up <a target="blank" href="http://repl.it/">repl.it</a> in a browser (preferably Chrome) and log in to your account
 1. Please change your zoom name to first, last initial, pronouns -- like this: _Kaitlyn V. (she/her)_.
 To do this, hover over your image on zoom, click the three dots and select “Rename” from the menu.
-1. Introduce yourself in the zoom chat - where are you calling in from?
+1. Heads up!
+We will ask you to briefly introduce yourself in a few minutes.
 <br><br>

 ## Goals